-The information in this BLL Toolbox will help to identify appropriate and constructive approaches for the prevention and reduction of MOSH and MOAH.
-This applies to the different stages of the sometimes highly complex processes and value-added chains in the food industry.
+The information in this BLL "Toolbox" shall help in the identification of appropriate and constructive approaches for the prevention and reduction of MOSH and MOAH.
+This applies to the different stages of the sometimes highly complex process and value-added chains in the food industry.